liyix/liyix.github.io/_pages/about.md

 Qian Che, **Yixuan Li**, Ziyao Peng, Wanyuan Wang*, Yichuan Jiang.

-Proceedings of the 19th International Conference on Mobility, Sensing and Networking ([MSN'23](https://ieee-msn.org/2023/)).
+Proceedings of the 19th International Conference on Mobility, Sensing and Networking ([MSN'23](https://ieee-msn.org/2023/),CCF C).

 - Improved the distributed tree search algorithm by upstream planning to automatic extract sub-goals;
 - Introduced an expectation alignment technique to extend the algorithm to non-communication scenarios.